FREE SHIPPING when you send us your OEM converters!

 How to determine if your Catalytic Converter is an OEM:

 All OEM Catalytic Converters have a distinct stamp.
-This stamp could be the manufacturer’s Logo followed by the serial number.
+This stamp could be the manufacturer’s logo followed by the serial number.
 Since the converters are built to last, the seal may collect rust or dirt over time, making the label hard to read.
 If that is the case, we recommend using steel wool to scrape the grit off the label until it is readable.

 Aftermarket Catalytic Converters